letstri/nixle/docs/providers/custom.md

 In short, you need to import the `createProvider` function from `nixle` and call it with the required fields.

-For TypeScript, you should extend the `Nixle.Provider`, `Nixle.Request`, and `Nixle.Response` interfaces to add your own types.

 ```ts
 import {
   createProvider,